rahmanrezaee/carp-health-flutter/README.md

 - handling permissions to access health data using the `hasPermissions`, `requestAuthorization`, `revokePermissions` methods.
 - reading health data using the `getHealthDataFromTypes` method.
+- reading clinical records on iOS using the `getClinicalRecords` method.
 - writing health data using the `writeHealthData` method.
 - writing workouts using the `writeWorkout` method.
 - writing meals on iOS (Apple Health) & Android using the `writeMeal` method.